 June is a perfect month to explore Karijini with its waterholes.
 In the winter months of June and July days are warm and clear with average daily temps of 22°C while night temps drop below 10°C. The existing waterholes are freezing cold.
 Hypothermia can happen; so be careful.
 You need a warm sleeping bag for camping; 0°C can occur during the night.
 There is a significant difference in the temperature at day and night during winter.
 It’s pleasant for hiking due to the low humidity.

 More detailed weather insights including precipitation at Meteoblue - Climate Karijini National Park

-In general it's not very crowded.
+In general, it's not very crowded.
 However, the season at Karijini starts during the Eastern Holiday until the end of October.
 It's busy at Easter, on weekends and during school holidays: Packed adventure tours, hectic campsites, and crowded spots.
 At this time the Karijini Eco Retreat, which is perfectly located, might be fully booked.
-Seriously, try to avoid school holidays in winter if possible!
-Usually, it's the first two weeks in July: Western Australia School Holidays 2019.
+Seriously, try to avoid Easter, the school holidays in winter (usually, the first two weeks in July), and the spring break at the end of September if possible!: Western Australia School Holidays 2019.

 Karijini Eco Retreat; Dorm Cabins with shared bathroom (cheapest option)